ABA Early Intervention Program

 Therapy and support at an early age can have a direct effect on your child’s brain development.
 This can change the course of your child’s life.
-With early and intensive therapy, your child can communicate better, letting you know basic things like what hurts or what they want.
-This reduces problem behaviors and boosts your child’s ability to learn.
+With early and intensive therapy, your child can communicate better.
+It will be easier for them to let you know basic things like what hurts or what they want.
+This reduces challenging behaviors and boosts your child’s ability to learn.

 We help children get ready to take their next steps in the community — like starting daycare, school or a long-term ABA program.
-Depending on your child, this could mean teaching them to communicate, follow verbal instructions, interact with others, reduce behavior problems, increase self-soothing actions or become toilet trained.
+Based on your child, this could mean teaching them to communicate, follow verbal instructions, interact with others, reduce challenging behaviors, increase self-soothing actions or become toilet trained.

 At the start of our program, many children have little ability to interact.
-By the end of 3 months, almost all are able to ask for help or let a caregiver know what they want.
+By the end of 3 months, almost all children can ask for help or let a caregiver know what they want.
 In the program we:

-- Work 1-on-1 with your child to improve basic skills areas.
+- Work 1-on-1 with your child to improve basic skills.
 These include communication, play, self-care, learning and social skills.

 Read Changing the Trajectory, the story of how ABA helped Aliya and Kira.

 ABA therapy is a way to change behavior in everyday life.
-It helps increase positive behaviors or skills (like speaking) and reduce challenging behaviors (like tantrums).
-Our classroom is set up like a preschool.
-Our behavioral therapists and speech and language pathologist work 1-on-1 with each child in the class.
+It helps increase positive behaviors or skills (like communicating and interacting with others) and reduce challenging behaviors (like tantrums).

-A behavioral therapist watches how your child acts and figures out why they do certain behaviors.
+The behavior therapist’s job is to figure out why your child has certain behaviors and to teach them new skills.
 Perhaps a tantrum serves a child because it gets attention or gets them what they want (such as a favorite toy).
 The therapist creates a treatment plan based on what will motivate your child to choose better behaviors.
 Each child’s plan is different.
-For example, if a child throws a tantrum because they want to stop an activity, the therapist rewards the child for asking to stop instead of having a tantrum.
+For example, if a child has a tantrum because they want to stop an activity, the therapist rewards the child for asking to stop instead of having a tantrum.